juDEcorous/Project-3-Part-1/README.md

 1. Does the MPAA rating of a movie (G/PG/PG-13/R) affect how much revenue the movie generates?

-Hypothesis:
+Hypothesis: <br>
-H0 (NUll Hypothesis) : MPAA rating of a movie does NOT have much effect the revenue of the movie.
+- H0 (NUll Hypothesis) : MPAA rating of a movie does NOT have much effect the revenue of the movie. <br>
-H1 (Alternative Hypothesis) : MPAA rating have a significant effect on movie revenue.
+- H1 (Alternative Hypothesis) : MPAA rating have a significant effect on movie revenue. <br>

+Outcome:  <br>
+Tukey's suggest that we REJECT the null hypothesis on the following pairs:
+1. PG and R
+2. PG-13 and R
+This means that these pairs have a significant effect on movie revenue.
+And all the rest of the pair DOES NOT have much effects on the revenue.

 2. Do movies that are over 2.5 hours (150 minutes) long earn more revenue than movies that are 1.5 hours(90 minutes) long (or less)?

+Hypothesis: <br>
+- H0 (NUll Hypothesis) : Runtime does NOT have much effect on revenue. <br>
+- H1 (Alternative Hypothesis) : Runtime have a significant effect on revenue. <br>

+Outcome:  <br>
+Our Welch's T-Test returned > 0.05.
+We FAILED TO REJECT the null hypothesis.
+This means that the Runtime does NOT have much effect on revenue.

 3. Are some genres higher rated than others?

+Hypothesis: <br>
+- H0 (NUll Hypothesis) : Genres does NOT affect the ratings of the movie. <br>
+- H1 (Alternative Hypothesis) : Genre have Significant effect on movie ratings. <br>

+Outcome: <br>
+- The Tukey's Pairwise returned a total of 228 results out of 24 genres that we have.
+- We have number of pairs that suggest that we need to REJECT Null Hypothesis such as Action vs Adventure, Adult vs Talk Show, Animation vs Family and many more.
+Many of the sample also shows that we have FAILED to REJECT the Null Hypothesis and Support the Alternative Hypothesis.